liaochenlanruo/pgcgap/docs/index.md

 ### Q3 dyld: Library not loaded: @rpath/libcrypto.1.0.0.dylib

-This error may happen when running VAR function on macOS.
+This error may happen when running function "VAR" on macOS.
 It is an error of openssl.
 Users can solve this problem as following:

 ```
 #Firstly, install brew if have not installed before